patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/table/table.md

 #### When not to use
 * Users can not take any actions on table items/rows.

+### Row striping
+Row striping can help improve legibility of a table when presenting large amounts of data.
+With row striping enabled, table rows will alternate between ```--pf-global--BackgroundColor--100``` and ```--pf-global--BackgroundColor--150``` to visually separate dense data sets.

+#### When to use row striping in tables
+1. Tables with 5 or more columns
+2. Virtualized tables (no pagination).
+3. Tables with horizontal scrolling

 ### Sorting by columns
 Sorting by columns is possible for any table variation.
 Enabling the component within a table eases the ability to scan and read through the content.
 This option is favored over adding sorting functionality to the [toolbar](/components/toolbar/design-guidelines).